-A video demonstrating how to get to grips with the GNOME Desktop
+A video demonstrating how to get to grips with the GNOME Desktop applications such as text editors, photo editing, instant messaging, e-mail and web browsing with Firefox.

 Now that you've read all about the various different applications you can use every day on your Linux desktop, why not see it in action!
 The following videos taken from our Articles & Further reading section show you each element of the Ubuntu Desktop so you can completely familiarise yourself with all that it has to offer.